mihaigalos/go-ihex/README.md

 # intel-hex-parser
-Parser for intel hex file format, easily importable as a Go library.
+Parser for intel hex file format, bazelized and easily importable as a Go library.